25 Nov 3 strategies for winning leads

 Activate a lead acquisition strategy

 Without ticketing and fan reception, sports organisations are facing a complicated 2020.
 As fatality is not in our DNA, we believe that this is also a great time to reinvent yourself and activate a strategy to acquire new prospects.
 Let me explain: thousands of fans pass through your digital platforms (website, social media, application) every day without you being able to reach them with targeted communication because you "intermediate" the relationship with them.
-Unless you pay for access to privileged audiences, your only means of direct marketing is to repatriate these audiences to your CDM and thus gain your digital sovereignty.
+Unless you pay for access to privileged audiences, your only means of direct marketing is to repatriate these audiences to your CDP and thus gain your digital sovereignty.

 There are many strategies for collecting data.
 Here is our selection: